As told to CHC by one of our independent contractors at the completion of a tobacco prevention program:

 Juan’s family situation was stressful and he repeatedly threatened to quit school.
 The group sessions helped him process his anger and frustrations.
 Despite all his stressors, Juan reported that he remained clean of drugs and sober, and four weeks before the end of school, he reported that he had quit smoking.

-Juan is also an LCTI student and in June 2009 completed requirements to graduate in their diesel mechanics program.
-He will graduate from NWL in June, 2010.
+Juan is also an LCTI student and has completed requirements to graduate in their diesel mechanics program.
+He will graduate from NWL next June.

 *name changed to protect identity